ronnyfriedland/Knowledgebase-2.0/README.md

 * REST interface to connect your custom frontend to the "Knowledgebase 2.0" backend
 * SSL support for HTTP
 * language support with message properties
+* management view to browse the whole repository

 ## Screenshots